eeng/mercurius/README.md

 ## TODO README

 - Handle market orders
-- Handle partial order filling
+- Handle partial order filling, store the remaining amount (or the amount already filled) as it should be used in the matching
 - Unreserve from wallets on trade